Star Wars: The Imperial Star Destroyer Breakdown

-The Star Destroyer, the second ship ever seen in Star Wars, is one of the most iconic ships in all of Sci-fi and is synonymous with the Empire.
-Today lets take a look at the ship and it capabilities.
+The Star Destroyer, the second ship ever seen in Star Wars, is one of the most iconic ships in all of sci-fi.
+And it is absolutely synonymous with the Empire.
+Today, let’s take a look at the ship and its capabilities.

-The first Star Destroyers were developed during the latter days of the Clone Wars, designed originally as a replacement for the Venator-class Jedi cruisers.
-After the Republic fell and became the Empire, its emperor, Sheev Palpatine, ordered that the great shipyards of the galaxy be turned to the task of producing the pride of the Imperial Navy: a new ship with a length of 1,600 meters, with a crew complement of over 37,000, and enough firepower to take on a small fleet all its own including 60 heavy turbolaser batteries, 60 ion cannons, 10 tractor beam projectors, six heavy turbolaser turrets, two quad heavy turbolasers, three triple medium turbolasers, and two medium turbolasers, as well as two dual heavy ion cannon turrets, the Star Destroyer.
+The first Star Destroyers were developed during the latter days of the Clone Wars.
+They were designed originally as a replacement for the Venator-class Jedi cruisers.
+After the Republic fell and became the Empire, its emperor Sheev Palpatine ordered that the great shipyards of the galaxy be turned to the task of producing the pride of the Imperial Navy.
+That meant a new ship with a length of 1,600 meters.

-Each of the Imperial I-class destroyers has a complement of seventy-two TIE starfighters, eight Lambda class shuttles, twenty AT-AT walkers, thirty AT-ST or AT-DP walkers, and fifteen Imperial Troop Transports.
+Each of the Imperial I-class destroyers has a complement of seventy-two TIE starfighters.
+Plus eight Lambda class shuttles, twenty AT-AT walkers, thirty AT-ST or AT-DP walkers, and fifteen Imperial Troop Transports.

 These ships were veritable behemoths, and they quickly became a symbol of the new order of the galaxy.
-Initially Star Destroyers were deployed to worlds beyond the Republic’s reach as vessels of subjgation and conquest.
-And for a time, these massive ships were seen as saviors, bringing order to the chaos of the fringe territories, driving out pirates and slavers from many worlds.
+Initially, Star Destroyers were deployed to worlds beyond the Republic’s reach as vessels of subjugation and conquest.
+And for a time, these massive ships were seen as saviors.
+They brought order to the chaos of the fringe territories, and drove out the pirates and slavers from many worlds.

 At the peak of the Empire’s power, some 25,000 Imperial Star Destroyers were in existence, many hailing from the manufacturing world of Kuat.
-But the Imperial I was only the forerunner, and before too long, the Imperial II-class Star Destroyer made a name for itself.
+But the Imperial I was only the forerunner.
+Before too long, the Imperial II-class Star Destroyer made a name for itself.

-The Imperial-II which began development during 5 BBY, was intended to become a new Imperial Flagship.
+The Imperial-II began development during 5 BBY, and it was intended to become a new Imperial Flagship.
 The first of these saw action during the battle above the planet Scarif, where the Death Star‘s battleplans were originally developed.

 Throughout the Galactic Civil War, the Imperial II’s rose to prominence, and would be instrumental in the Emperor’s Contingency plan, which launched Operation Cinder.
 These are more heavily armored, and outfitted with advanced communication tools, they continue to see use in the Imperial Remnants.